Nonparametric regression on hidden phi-mixing variables: identifiability and consistency of a pseudo-likelihood based estimation procedure: General convergence results

-The first step to prove the consistency of the estimators is to establish the convergence of $\widehat{p}_n$ to $p_{\star}$ using a suitable metric.
-This is done in Theorem~\ref{NPHMM:th:cons:MPLE} where the only assumption related to the penalization procedure is that the complexity function $I$ is lower bounded by a power of the supremum norm.
-Consider the following assumptions. \begin{hypH} There exist $C>0$ and $\upsilon>0$ such that for all $f\in\mathcal{F}$,
+where $(\param{n}{},\hat{\dens}_n)$ is defined in \eqref{NPHMM:eq:fn}.
+The first step to prove the consistency of the estimators is to establish the convergence of $\widehat{p}_n$ to $p_{\star}$.
+The only assumption required on the penalization procedure is that the function $I$ is lower bounded by a power of the supremum norm. \begin{hypH} There exist $C>0$ and $\upsilon>0$ such that for all $f\in\mathcal{F}$,